waynemoore/sublime-gherkin-formatter/README.markdown

 ## Features

 At this stage all it really does is format example group tables.
+The entire buffer will be formatted unless you select a specific region.

 ### Spacing